TimothyDanielQlik/git-site/docs/complete-workflow.md

 # A complete workflow

 The other topics should have given you a good foundation for running some of the many git processes in Git Bash and Git Extension.
-This topic will cover a more highlevel workflow without going too much into the small details which are covered in other topics.
+This topic will cover a more high-level workflow without going too much into the small details which are covered in other topics.
 When referring to git actions, I will use the command name (ex. `git merge`), but you can do the action with the Git Extensions.

 !!!
 Info
     ** marks a step that pulls content from the remote to your local branch.
 Pay attention to when you should run `git pull`.